 A Front Yard That Sparks Careers

-Mont Chalet features a single water ramp handcrafted from wood and a landing pond, designed so athletes can practice their initial flips and twists in the safety of summer conditions and into water before progressing to snow.
-For Ashton, those early jumps weren’t about medals or rankings; they were about courage, repetition, and discovering what was possible.
-Without Bill opening his doors, Ashton’s journey in aerials might have ended before it ever truly began.
-Instead, Mont Chalet gave him the space — and the inspiration — to keep pushing forward.
+Mont Chalet features a single, handcrafted wooden water ramp and landing pond, allowing athletes to practice foundational flips and twists safely into water during the summer months before progressing to snow.
+For Ashton, those early jumps weren’t about results or rankings; they were about courage, repetition, and discovering what was possible.

 Character Above All Else

 At Mont Chalet, freestyle aerials were never just about tricks.
 From day one, Bill Harris taught his athletes that discipline, respect, and accountability mattered as much as learning a new skill.
-He expected them to show up on time, put in the work, respect the process, and carry themselves with integrity on and off the ramp.
+He expected them to show up on time, put in the work, respect the process, and carry themselves with integrity both on and off the ramp.

 Giving Back to Where It Began